awolbox/glfs/README.md

 \--tgt-name *TGT_NAME*
 :	Sets a new target name for *CC_TOOLCHAIN*.
 This is needed, but not necessary for the user to do, as this will default to
 	'cc-linux-gnu'.
-All *TGT_NAME* names will be prefixed by system architecture (ex, x86_64-).
+All *TGT_NAME* names will be prefixed by system architecture ($uname -u$).
 You will not need to Know this, and you will not need to set this manually, but you can.

 \--cc-name *CC_TOOLCHAIN_NAME*